Programmes supported by the Cambridge Norwich Tech Corridor

 Participants in the first cohort in 2019, who were selected from a long-list of applications, received coaching and advice to hone their business propositions, before presenting their pitches to a panel of expert judges.
 Five finalists were then selected to pitch at the grand final, held at Barclays Rise London venue.
 You can read more about the 2019 final here.

-In 2021, the Investment Catalyst will be focused on a new custom-built, online platform.
+The Investment Catalyst will be focused on a new custom-built, online platform.
 The digital platform will enable businesses to showcase their investment proposition online to registered investors as well as access digital content, signposting the different types of support that are available to businesses at different stages of their growth journey.
 The platform will be open for businesses from across Norfolk, Suffolk and Cambridge.

 Tech Corridor Ambassador Network